k-box/k-box/contributing.md

 - the browser you use, and its version
 - your operating system?
 Windows?
 (Vista?
 7?
 32-bit?
 64-bit?)
 Mac OS X?
 (10.7.4?
 10.9.0?)
 Linux?
 (Which distro?
 Which version of that distro?
 32 or 64 bits?).

+To facilitate the submission of an issue [templates](#templates) are available.

+## Labeling issues

 We use also labels to facilitate the organization of the whole set of issues. **An issue that don't follow the label convention will not be addressed in any case.**

-_We are in the process of merging the Project and Standard edition into a single code base, so new issues must be related to the Project Edition only._

-_Issues about the Standard Edition will not be addressed unless they have a counterpart in the current development branch of the Project Edition._

-## Labeling issues

 **Type** named labels define the type of issues that can be submitted